-Some records created by COTC departments and units have enduring historical value and should be transferred to the College Archives once they have served their useful life as dictated by the records retention schedule.
+Some records created by COTC departments and units have enduring historical value and should be transferred to the Archives once they have served their useful life as dictated by the records retention schedule.
 If you have determined that records should be transferred to the Archives, please follow the procedures below:

 - Check your Records Retention Schedule.
 Do not send records which the schedule instructs you to destroy.
-If you do not have a schedule call the Archives (69-306) first--before packing the records .
+If you do not have a schedule call the Archives (740-366-9306) first--before packing the records .

 - Inventory each box by listing the titles of each folder.
 The Archives will use your inventory to find the records.
 Therefore, it is essential that the inventory be as specific, accurate, and comprehensives as possible.

-- Send the inventory to the Archives (John L. & Christine Warner Library) or include it in the first box.
-Please do not attach or tape the inventory to the box.
-The inventory should have the name of the office and the name of the person preparing the inventory.
+- Send the inventory to the Archives (John L. & Christine Warner Library) or include it in the first box.The inventory should have the name of the office and the name of the person preparing the inventory.

 COTC Transfer of Records for Shredding

 - Check your Records Retention Schedule.
 Do not shred records which the schedule does not instruct you to shred.
-If you do not have a schedule, call the Archives (69-306) before packing the records.
+If you do not have a schedule, call the Archives (740-366-9306) before packing the records.
 Also, any record under litigation cannot be destroyed until the litigation issue is resolved.